eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-13_art-of-the-state.md

 - - -

-This page is synchronized from the post: [Art of the STATE — 論狀態](https://steemit.com/@deanliu/art-of-the-state)
+This page is synchronized from the post: ['Art of the STATE — 論狀態'](https://steemit.com/@deanliu/art-of-the-state)